-University of Florida researchers Sandy Wilson, Zhanao Deng, Rosanna Freyre and I have been researching invasiveness of cultivars of ornamental species (see "Literature Cited").
-For example, nandina (Nandina domestica) is an extremely popular landscape plant in USDA Hardiness Zones 6-10.
+Nandina (Nandina domestica) is an extremely popular landscape plant in USDA Hardiness Zones 6-10.
 Introduced to the U.S. before 1804, the species has since escaped cultivation in nine states (USDA NRCS, 2008).
-Our previous research results showed wide variation in growth and fruiting among nandina cultivars and regions of Florida.
-This research validates the importance of research to assess cultivars of ornamentals for invasiveness and also indicates ornamentals should be trialed in various regions to assess invasiveness in each region.
+Over 40 cultivars of nandina exist but research on invasiveness is only available for 11 selections (Knox and Wilson 2006).